How to Read Roofing Blueprints | [Answered]

 Additionally, the framing plan allows you to calculate the roof overhang by measuring the distance from the wall to the fascia board (the horizontal board that caps the end of the rafters).

-What Are the Other Insights in Roofing Blueprints?
+What Are the Other Insights You’ll Get in A Roofing Blueprint?

 While the roof plan and framing plan are the main blueprints you’ll be working with, there are a few other sources of valuable information within the set of blueprints –